Skip to main content

 Use Cases

-• Naming cities and villages on a hand-drawn D&D campaign map
+• Naming cities, keeps, and villages across a hand-drawn D&D campaign map

-• Producing placeholder names for a collaborative fiction wiki draft
+• Producing placeholder location names for a collaborative worldbuilding wiki before lore is finalised

 Tips